Variational Graph Generator for Multi-View Graph Clustering: Related Works

 \subsection{Variational Inference for Multi-View Graph Clustering}

-\citet{vae} proposed variational autoencoders (VAE), which has subsequently influenced lots of fields.
-For example, \citet{vae4clust} introduced VAE for clustering task. \citet{multiVAE} disentangled view-specific and view-common information via VAE for multi-view clustering task.
+\citet{vae} proposed variational autoencoders (VAE), which have subsequently influenced many fields.
+For example, \citet{vae4clust} and \citet{cui2024novel} introduced VAE for clustering task. \citet{multiVAE} disentangled view-specific and view-common information via VAE for multi-view clustering task.
 In the field of graph clustering, \citet{GAE} first adopted this technique to graph representation learning for link prediction.
-Following this work, \citet{ARVGAE} proposed a variational adversarial approach to learn a robust graph embedding. \citet{TGNN} extended graph VAE to infer stochastic node representations.
-However, all these works aim at inferring the node representations rather than a graph.
+Following this work, \citet{ARVGAE} proposed a variational adversarial approach to learn a robust graph embedding. \citet{TGNN} extended graph VAE to infer stochastic node representations. \citet{D-VGAE} proposed D-VGAE for link prediction by considering node similarity and node popularity.
+However, all these works aim at inferring the node representations rather than directly inferring a graph structure.

-It seems hard to utilize variation to infer a graph since the observed graph is certain and prior distribution of the graph is unknown.
+It seems hard to utilize variation to infer a graph since the observed input graph is certain and the priori distribution of the input graph is unknown.
 Even so, a few works have tried to infer a graph. \citet{pgexplainer} introduced a prior to graph, and sampled a new graph from observed one via uniform distribution.
-However, this graph is not essentially a generated one, but only a subgraph of the observed graph. \citet{advercialGCN} introduced two hyper-parameters to control the uncertainty of a graph, and generated a graph based on variational inference and $k$-nearest neighbors (kNN), but it also has two potential issues.
+However, this graph is not essentially a generated one, but only a subgraph of the observed graph. \citet{advercialGCN} introduced two hyper-parameters to control the degree of uncertainty of a graph and generated a graph based on variational inference and $k$-nearest neighbors (kNN), but it also has two potential issues.
 First, the selection of the two hyper-parameters is groundless.
-Second, its variational ability is largely restricted by kNN, and the $k$ in kNN is hard to set.
-Differently, in the proposed variational graph generator, the uncertainty is dependent on how reliable the observed graphs are for the clustering task.
+Second, its variational ability is greatly restricted by kNN, and the $k$ in kNN is difficult to set.
+In the most recent years, some works explored the graph generation ability of diffusion models for high-quality discrete graph generation~\cite{chen2023efficient,vignac2022digress}.
+However, these works require large numbers of observed graphs for supervision, and the diffusion-denoising process is time-consuming, which limits their application in the MGC task.
+On the contrary, in the proposed variational graph generator, the uncertainty for inferring the consensus graph depends on how reliable the observed graphs are for the clustering task (Theorems~\ref{theorem1}~and~\ref{theorem2}).
 Therefore, the inferred graph is more robust and task-related.
-Moreover, to the best of our knowledge, this is the first trial to infer a graph for multi-view clustering task.
+Moreover, to the best of our knowledge, this is the first trial to directly infer a graph for multi-view clustering.